 Strength and resistance training help strengthen the bones and improve balance, which can prevent falls.
 These types of exercises can be done two or three times each week for maximum benefit, and can include simple, repetitive motions with small weights or resistance bands.
 Even a bottle of water or can of soup lifted up and down with each arm for two or three sets of ten can help build endurance.

 Warming up and cooling down with stretching exercises helps prevent any stiffness or soreness in muscles after exercising, and also helps seniors maintain flexibility.
 Yoga and Pilates exercises are great ways to isolate different muscle groups to focus on and to develop a strong core, leading to better balance and posture.
 The YMCA or senior center can again be helpful, offering these types of classes specifically for older adults.

 Our aging care experts love nothing more than helping the seniors in our care enjoy life to the fullest and to remain as healthy, safe, and independent as possible.
 One of the many ways we can help is by providing the motivation, encouragement, and support to enjoy staying physically active.
 We’ll even exercise right along with your senior loved one – it’s always more fun with a friend!

 We’re also on hand to provide transportation and accompaniment to exercise classes, to prepare healthy meals, run errands, and so much more that leads to an overall better quality of life.

-Contact us and ask for your free in-home consultation to find out more about our customized in-home care services and non medical home care in Phoenix and the surrounding areas for seniors.
+Contact us and ask for your free in-home consultation to find out more about our customized in-home care services and affordable home care in Phoenix and the surrounding areas.
 You can reach us any time at (602) 505-1555.